Maximality of Laplacian Algebras, with Applications to Invariant Theory: Introduction

 We will restrict ourselves to the case where $V$ is a real, finite-dimensional inner product space (a \emph{Euclidean} vector space, for short), and $G$ is a compact group acting by orthogonal transformations.
 In this case, the algebra $\R[V]^G$ of invariant polynomials can be thought of as the algebra of polynomial functions $V\to \R$ which are constant along the fibers of the quotient map $\pi:V\to V/G$.
 Moreover, $\R[V]^G$ separates orbits, in particular the orbit space $V/G$ is Hausdorff.

 This picture can be generalized to a setup not involving any group at all: notice, in fact, that the fibers of $\pi:V\to V/G$ (i.e. the $G$-orbits) are smooth, embedded and pair-wise equidistant submanifolds of $V$.
-Using these properties as a definition, one arrives at the notion of \emph{infinitesimal manifold submetry} $\sigma:V\to X$, from $V$ onto a metric space $X$, see Section \ref{S:submetries} for a precise definition.
-Given such a map, one can still define the algebra $\mathcal{B}(\sigma)$ of polynomials constant along the fibers of $\sigma$, called \emph{basic polynomials}.
+Using these properties as a definition, one arrives at the notion of \emph{infinitesimal manifold submetry} $\sigma:V\to X$, from $V$ onto a metric space $X$, see \cite{MR19} for a precise definition (which we also recall in Section \ref{S:submetries} for the reader's convenience).
+In addition to being a generalization of orbit decompositions, the fibers of manifold submetries also generalize classical objects from Foliation Theory, such as: \emph{transnormal systems}; \emph{singular Riemannian foliations}; and \emph{isoparametric foliations}, that is, the foliation given by the parallel and focal submanifolds of isoparametric submanifolds.
+In particular, there exist many important examples of infinitesimal manifold submetries which are \emph{inhomogeneous}, that is, not given by the orbits of some orthogonal action by a compact group, see Subsection \ref{SS:homogeneity}.

+The ``Invariant Theory'' of infinitesimal manifold submetries has its roots in the study, by many authors, of the algebraic aspects of singular Riemannian foliations and isoparametric foliations of Euclidean space.
+It starts with the definition of the algebra $\mathcal{B}(\sigma)$ of polynomials constant along the fibers of an infinitesimal manifold submetry $\sigma$, called \emph{basic polynomials}, generalizing the algebra $\R[V]^G$ of invariant polynomials.
+Crucially, $\B(\sigma)$ separates fibers, and thus determines $\sigma$, like in the homogeneous case.
+An early version of this was proved for isoparametric foliations in \cite{Muenzner80, Muenzner81}, then for singular Riemannian foliations in \cite{LR18}, and later for general manifold submetries in \cite{MR19}.

-The interaction between infinitesimal manifold submetries $\sigma:V\to X$ and their algebra $\mathcal{B}(\sigma)$ was studied in \cite{MR19}.
-In the present paper, we show how this more general theory can give back to Classical Invariant Theory.
-Some of the applications we present (Theorems \ref{MT:separating}, \todo{Thm \ref{MT:polarization} too now} \ref{MT:polarization}, and \ref{MT:maximality}) have purely algebraic proofs, and thus could be proved without leaving the realm of Classical Invariant Theory.
-Others (Theorems \ref{MT:IIT} and \ref{MT:polarization2}) rely heavily on the geometric machinery of \cite{MR19} and previous works, and the authors cannot envision proofs that avoid manifold submetries.
+One of the goals of the present paper is to show how this more general theory can give back to Classical Invariant Theory.
+Some of the applications we present (Corollaries \ref{MC:separating}, \ref{MC:polarization}, and Theorem \ref{MT:maximality}) have purely algebraic proofs, and thus could be proved without leaving the realm of Classical Invariant Theory.
+Others (Corollary \ref{MC:IIT} and Theorem \ref{MT:polarization2}) rely heavily on the geometric machinery of \cite{MR19} and previous works.